AdobeDocs/media-analytics.ko-KR/help/sdk-implement/track-qos/track-qos-roku.md

     >Update the QoS object and call the bitrate change event on every bitrate change.
 This provides the most accurate QoS data.
     -->

-1. When the media player encounters an error, and the error event is available to the player API, use `trackError()` to capture the error information. [(개요](/help/sdk-implement/track-errors/track-errors-overview.md)참조)
+1. When the media player encounters an error, and the error event is available to the player API, use `trackError()` to capture the error information.
+(See [Overview](/help/sdk-implement/track-errors/track-errors-overview.md).)

    >[!TIP]
    >